 She's the one who brought up the past.

 When that door opened, I made the mistake of stepping too close.
-All I asked for was clarity—trying to understand how she could be too unwell to see me for months, yet seem to have energy nearly every day elsewhere.
+All I asked for was clarity—trying to understand why there had not been space for me for so long, while space seemed available somewhere else.
 I wasn't accusing.
 I was trying to understand the logic.

 But questions can sound like accusations when emotions are already charged.